Many companies out there have project killers and dream destroyers. I like to call that person – Captain Analysis Paralysis. 👨🏻✈️

 Your whole project got derailed for that one more data point.
 You leave with more work to do, and the company keeps losing money to fraud.

-#2 – He Gets Everyone Buried in Minutia While The Company Loses Millions
+#2 – Captain Analysis Paralysis Gets Everyone Buried in Minutia While The Company Loses Millions

 Captain Analysis cannot see the forest for the trees.
-You just presented a way to save your company millions of dollars a year.
+You just presented a way to save your company millions of dollars annually.
 You showed an ROI of 100:1.
 It was blindingly obvious to everyone this fraud project was a slam dunk.

 But Captain Analysis Paralysis is still stuck on slide #2 of your deck.
 He noticed you had misspelled a word and thinks you should fix it and then everyone can regroup next month.